Carreau/ipython-wiki/IPEP-16:-Notebook-multi-directory-dashboard-and-URL-mapping.md

 The one exception being saving an existing notebook to a new location, in which case the *new* name and path are given in the model, and the current name and path are in the URL.

+The `type` field can also be omitted by the client, but will always be provided by the servers.

 <span id='create_new_notebook'></span>
 #### Create new notebooks